Celtic Sea Salt

 Since both are unrefined salts, I had assumed that one was just as nourishing as the other.
 But as I was digging around the internet, looking for information, I found out that Celtic Sea Salt has a much higher mineral content than Real Salt.

 Being natural salts, both Celtic Sea Salt and Real Salt are infinitely better for your health than ordinary table salt, but in attempting to eat a nutrient rich diet, it makes sense to seek out the healthiest form of this everyday ingredient.
-If you’re like me, you may want to take a look at the mineral analysis charts here and here.
+If you’re like me, you may want to take a look at the mineral analysis chart here.

 Common table salt is 97.5% pure sodium chloride.
 The remaining 2.5% is composed of chemicals such as aluminum based anti-caking agents and iodine.
 (What’s worse, the anti-caking agents are not required to be listed on the label.)